junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 It has been forever since he has to experience a sense of fear like this.
 The last time is when Sam having a fresh deep stab on his back then lying lifelessly on the ground, the time before is when his Mom burning on the ceiling.

 And then, like time reverses itself, Cas is put back.
 Nails back onto fingertips, fingers to hands, hands to arms, arms to the body.
 Some invisible force pieces him together like placing puzzle pieces, returning Cas to him.
-But with things here and there off.
-The two hands are switched, the legs are in odd angles, the left eye is in the place where the mouth should be, mouth at ear's.
+But with things here and there off, features and organs misplaced.
+The two hands are swapped, the legs are in odd angles, the left eye is in the place where the mouth should be, mouth at ear's.
+A figure coming out of Picasso's painting.

 Dean gasps in terror.
 His throat can't squeeze a single syllable of word out, not even it is "Cas" that he wants to say.